Paper Chromatography: Is Black Ink Really Black?

 - Set aside the remainder of the unused solvent (covered with a lid or plastic wrap) for additional runs.

-- Let the solvent rise up the strip (by capillary action) until it is about 0.5 cm from the top, then remove the strip from the solvent.
-Keep a close eye on your chromatography strip and the solvent front — if you let it run too long the dye may run off the paper and become distorted.
+- Let the solvent rise up the strip (by capillary action) until it is about 0.5 cm from the top.
+Depending on the chromatography paper, this can take anywhere from 30 minutes to several hours.
+Once the solvent has almost reached the top of the strip, remove the strip from the solvent.
+Regularly check on your chromatography strip and the solvent front — if you let it run too long the dye may run off the paper and become distorted.

 - Use a pencil to mark how far the solvent rose.